SimonHarte/SpartanGrid/README.md

 ## Why

-Responsibly arose from a project where we had the need for a fluid responsive grid system with both html and less integration possibilities.
+Responsibly arose from a project in 2012 where we had the need for a fluid responsive grid system with both html and less integration possibilities.

 As we couldn't find anything covering the requirements at that time we simply developed something on our own.